 The lifeblood of any institution is its library.
 As the repository of knowledge it serves as the intellectual hub of all academic activities.
-Spicer Adventist University can boast of a large central library with its huge collection of books, encyclopaedia, magazines, newpapers, periodicals, research projects and other holdings.
+Spicer Adventist University can boast of a large central library with its huge collection of books, encyclopaedia, magazines, newspapers, periodicals, research projects and other holdings.
 There are spacious reading rooms where students can study peacefully on all working days and nights including Sundays.
-In addition to this there are separate individual libraries for the Division of Arts, Business, Commerce, Education, Music, Religion and Science.
+In addition to this there are separate departmental libraries for the Divisions of Arts and Social Sciences, Business Administration, Commerce, Education, Fine Arts, Religious studies and Sciences.

 Ellen G. White Research Centre

 Ellen Gould White played a unique role in the establishment, development, and organization of the Seventh-day Adventist Church which owns and operates Spicer Adventist University.
 Ellen G. White is believed by Seventh-day Adventists to be God’s special messenger to the Church.
 Thus what she spoke and wrote have become guiding principles for the Church’s life and mission, including the operation of its educational institutions.
 In 1985 the church established an E. G. White and Adventist Research Centre at Spicer.
 The centre houses her published and unpublished works, books and journals on Adventist Church History and Philosophy in addition to one of the world’s largest and oldest copies of the Holy Bible.

 The Reading and Learning Skills Centre is primarily a support facility to the instructional programme of Spicer Adventist University.
 The centre makes available special materials and methods to help students improve reading and/or learning skills.
 Classes are conducted to increase speed in reading and in techniques of studying more effectively.
 The centre provides a laboratory for the development and testing of materials to be used in teaching and reading.
 A future aim of the centre is to render service to the community children and adults who have reading and / or learning problems.

 Teaching Resource Centre (TRC)